amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(n^2) - Quadratic time

 A function with a quadratic time complexity has a growth rate of n<sup>2</sup>.
-If the input is size 2, it will do 4 operations.
+If the input is size 2, it will do four operations.
 If the input is size 8, it will take 64, and so on.

 Here are some code examples of quadratic algorithms: